turtlecoin/turtlecoin-docs/guides/mining/Mining-with-SBC.md

 cp ~/xmrig/src/config.json config.json
 ```

 Now we have to edit the configuration file properly.
-For this guide we'll be using `nano`, but any other text editor should also work fine:
+In this guide we'll be using `nano`, but any other text editor should also work fine:

 ```
 nano config.json